Shippable/admiral/releaseNotes/master.md

 ## Fixes
   - **Fixes Permissions Checks while creating or deleting a job's coverage and test reports**: We have fixed the bug where users with incorrect permissions were able to create and delete coverage and test reports for a job.
 After this fix, only users with collaborator and owner access to a project can create and delete coverage and test reports.

+  - **Fixes bug of deploy keys not being deleted while hard deleting a git resource**: We have fixed the bug of deploy keys not being deleted on hard deleting the git resource.
+After this fix, hard deleting a git resource will delete the deploy keys of the git resource along with its webhooks.

 ## Shippable Server

   - Features